Hobie Cat: Racing

 The International Hobie Class Association (IHCA) organizes regattas for multiple classes of Hobie cat all around the world.
 In North America, called the Hobie Class Association of North America (HCANA), the continent is divided into 16 divisions, with several fleets in each division, in order to help sailors find regattas and events near them, but there are no regional restrictions on who can compete where.

-The Hobie 16 fleet is still a highly active and highly competitive racing fleet, with Nationals and Worlds competitions/regattas drawing hundreds of competitors, often requiring separation into A fleet, B fleet & C fleet based on competitor skill level.
-Local regattas may have as few as 4-5 boats and be very casual affairs, or as many as 100+ boats and be highly competitive.
-There are several dozen Hobie fleets across North America alone which organize regattas and events, teach newcomers how to sail and race, and host parties and social events, or even just get together to sail.
+The Hobie 16 fleet remains active as a racing class, with national and world championships attracting large numbers of competitors and, in some cases, requiring separate divisions based on skill level.
+Local regattas vary in size and formality, ranging from small casual events to larger and more competitive competitions.
+Across North America, numerous Hobie fleets organize regattas and other events, provide instruction for new sailors, and hold social gatherings.

 Hobie 14, 17, 18, 20 and Hobie Waves each have active nationals competitions every year in the US, and many are raced at local regattas as well.
-The Hobie Wave is a quickly growing segment of the racing community, appreciated by competitors a simple, easy to handle, easy to rig and easy to sail single-handed boat.
-Discontinued boats have typically a much smaller turnout and tend to be much more casual to race.
+The Hobie Wave is a growing segment of the racing community, appreciated by competitors a simple, easy to handle, easy to rig and sail single-handed boat.
+Discontinued boats have typically a smaller turnout and tend to be much more casual to race.
 Hobie Nationals and Hobie Worlds tend to rotate around the country/globe, hosted in a different place/by a different fleet each year.

 Racing of Hobie catamarans is conducted in a large number of countries around the world, with 20 countries sending their top two teams to Hobie worlds every year.
 The Hobie 16 has large racing fleets in Europe, North America, Australia, Asia, South America and in the islands of Oceania such as New Caledonia and Fiji.
 Racing is a mix between casual/recreational races and highly competitive regattas, depending on the class of boat and fleet hosting the regatta.